The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Other Helpful Decision-Making Q&As

-Here are answers to some frequently asked questions about the Capital One Journey Student Rewards Credit Card that might help you arrive at a decision.
+Here are answers to some frequently asked questions about the Journey Student Rewards from Capital One Credit Card that might help you arrive at a decision.

 Still not sure about this card?
 Consider these options.